-We also raised concerns about references in the legislation to requirements 'in writing' which perpetuates problems identified in a related consultation undertaken by Treasury, Modernising Business Communications.
+We raised concerns about references in the legislation to requirements 'in writing' which perpetuates problems identified in a related consultation undertaken by Treasury: Modernising Business Communications and Additional Improvements to Corporations and Financial Services Law.

-CPA Australia and CA ANZ made a joint submission to that consultation in which we noted the widespread use of the term 'in writing' in the Superannuation Industry (Supervision) Act 1993 and its regulations, and the need to provide greater flexibility in how communication must take place in the superannuation sector between all those involved - regulators, fund trustees, administrators, auditors and members.
+CPA Australia and CA ANZ have previously noted the widespread use of the term 'in writing' in the Superannuation Industry (Supervision) Act 1993 and its regulations and the need to provide greater flexibility in how communication must take place in the superannuation sector between all those involved - regulators, fund trustees, administrators, auditors and members.

-We believe it was a missed opportunity for the Treasury Laws Amendment (Your Future, Your Super) Act 2021, (the 'YFYS Act') to ignore this reform issue.
+We believe this was a missed opportunity for the Treasury Laws Amendment (Your Future, Your Super) Act 2021 (the 'YFYS Act') to address this reform issue and unfortunately this remains unresolved.